 If you have a school-aged child, you’ve probably heard that reading is one of the best things you can do for a child’s growth and intellectual development.
 But the tricky part after they learn how to read is getting them to do it often so they really benefit from it.

 We all have busy lives and lots of things going on over the course of a day but being organized can reduce some of the focus on what we’ve forgotten and allow us to enjoy our day.
-Below I will detail several things that I use to my family organized.
+Below I will detail several things that I use to keep my family organized.

 This article discusses how to use a dehydrator, best practices, tips and tricks, and also includes a recipe for making homemade banana chips!

 Do you have succulent plants at home?
 Do you want to grow more of them without buying more plants?
 Propagating succulents is the easiest way to grow more plants without having to buy them!

 Do you enjoy watching hummingbirds as they soar through the sky?
 Do you wish you could attract more of them to your yard so you can watch them perform their aerial ballet?
 Stay tuned for lots of tips!